tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 * all inputs are signed by their owners.
 * all outputs have valid [range proof]s.
 * no outputs currently exist in the [UTXO] set.
-* the transaction does not have a timelock applied, limiting it from being added to the blockchain before a specified block height or timestamp has been reached.
+* the transaction does not have a [timelock](timelocks) applied, limiting it from being mined and added to the blockchain before a specified block height or timestamp has been reached.
 * the transaction excess has a valid signature.
 * the transaction excess is a valid public key.
 This proves that:
   $$ \Sigma \left( \mathrm{inputs} - \mathrm{outputs} - \mathrm{fees} \right) = 0 $$